Animal Sounds for Kids.!

 What Are The Key Features?

-Organizes animal sounds into seven distinct groups: Home, Farm, Jungle, Sea, Bird, Ice, and Insects.
+Organizes animal sounds into 7 distinct groups including Home, Farm, Jungle, Sea, Bird, Ice, and Insects.

-Provides animal names in five languages: English, Hindi, Filipino, Indonesian, and Malay.
+Provides animal nomenclature in 5 languages: English, Hindi, Filipino, Indonesian, and Malay.

-Includes interactive activities such as puzzles, matching games, and animal care simulations.
+Includes interactive activities such as puzzles, matching games, dot-to-dot, and memory exercises.

 How much does it cost?